The world holds new surprises. The Covid pandemic just proved it.

 What is Business Agility?

-Business Agility is a group of organizational capabilities, behaviours, and ways of working that provides your business the freedom, flexibility, and resilience to achieve its core purpose.
+is a group of organizational capabilities, behaviors, and ways of working that provides your business the freedom, flexibility, and resilience to achieve its core purpose.

 It isn’t enough when the software and IT team execute product delivery in an agile way.
 The entire organization needs to use lean and agile practices to deliver solutions faster than the competitors.